macwis/flask_bokeh/README.md

 }
 ```

-4. Alternatively to the above we could run multiple instances with stand-alone servers (as they suggest for the Heroku deployment), but is a very low resource utilization strategy.
+4. Alternatively to the above we could run multiple instances with stand-alone servers (as they suggest for the Heroku deployment), but it is a very low resource utilization strategy.

 5. There is special care needed in passing on the sessions and stick sessions for user-instance via nginx proxy.